 - How advertising works - How does advertising accomplish its goals?

-- A brand is a constellation of impressions that takes shape over time - A brand comprises the impressions that accrue in the consumer's mind over time
+- Brands are constellations of impressions that takes shape over time - A brand comprises the impressions that accrue in the consumer's mind over time

 - Advertising is defensive - Advertising doesn't win new territory for a brand; it defends or reinforces ideas that already exist and prevents competitors from occupying that territory